How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 A question legal heirs most often ask is:

-Is there a tax on inherited property in Pakistan? or does Pakistan have an inheritance tax?
+Is there a tax on inherited property in Pakistan?
+Or does Pakistan have an inheritance tax?

-What is Inheritance Property Ownership Transfer?
+What is an Inheritance Property Ownership Transfer?

 For instance, when a mother, father, or spouse passes away.
 You may need to transfer the property into your name.